SCBI-Picasso/Picasso-Documentation/README.md

 # 4 - How to send jobs <a id="sec_4"></a>

 Our current queue system is **Slurm**.
+So any <a href="https://slurm.schedmd.com/documentation.html" target="_blank">Slurm's manual</a>
-So any [Slurm's manual](https://slurm.schedmd.com/documentation.html) will give you more detailed information about these commands.
+will give you more detailed information about these commands.
 This is only a quickstart guide:

 ## 4.1 - Preparing to send a job  <a id="sec_4.1"></a>